Visit the Greater Farallones National Marine Sanctuary Visitor Center website >>

 For those of us on land, the Greater Farallones National Marine Sanctuary Visitor Center offers a great introduction to the wonders of these waters.
 Located in a historic Coast Guard station at the west end of Crissy Field, the center educates everyone about the sanctuary's wildlife and what we can do to protect it.
 It's a great place for kids and families.
-Here you'll find a silky sea otter pelt, serrated sharks teeth, a blue whale baleen, and a tank filled with local creatures to help foster connections to our neighboring sea.
+Here you'll find a plankton microscope, serrated sharks teeth, blue whale baleen, and small aquariums filled with local creatures to help foster connections to our neighboring sea.

-The visitor center is a fun side trip when you're at Crissy Field, and a worthy destination for the monthly Second Saturday Family Program when all ages get hands-on with the plankton and crabs.
+The visitor center is a fun side trip when you're at Crissy Field, and a worthy destination for Family Workshops when all ages get hands-on with plankton, squid, octopus or crabs.
 Stick around for a picnic on their beachfront property with its unobstructed view of the Golden Gate Bridge.

-The center also offers popular (and free!) ocean science education programs to schools, and summer camps in partnership with the Randall Museum.
+The center also offers popular ocean science education programs to schools, and summer camps.
 Check their website and Facebook page for details.